Here I describe my implementation and show photos of the equipment.

 Manipulating the DIP switches inside the enclosure was found to be a tiresome business on my first controller, so for the present system the filter "N" settings were brought to the front panel via a push-button 'thumbwheel' switch.

-[2020 Jul 19: I have qty 5 spare PCBs - please email].Another option would be this PIC-based divider from Tom van Baak.
+[2020 Nov 13: I have qty 4 spare PCBs 0081-001; please email quoting this part number].Another option would be this PIC-based divider from Tom van Baak.

 I wanted a compact system, as space is at a premium here, and selected a simple, neat aluminium cabinet that measures 260W x 90H x 250D (10.25" x 3.5" x 10").
 It's OKW Enclosures Ltd Unicase 2, part M5502110, available in the UK from RS Components 222-115 [this is not a RadioShack number] and in the USA from Allied Electronics P/N 272-0119.
 There's just sufficient headroom for the oscillator and its mounting standoffs; about 0.5 mm clearance.
 All PSU components and the oscillator are mounted on the base; GPS engine, controller and divider PCBs are mounted on an internal shelf.
 See photos.